Being Boring: Background and composition

+Recording

-Later, the demo was presented to producer Harold Faltermeyer at Red Deer Studios, Munich, whose expertise in analog synthesizers would come to the forefront in the song's production.
+The demo was presented to producer Harold Faltermeyer at Red Deer Studios, Munich, whose expertise in analog synthesizers came to the forefront in the song's production.
 The basis of the song was laid with Roland TR-808 and Roland TR-909 drum machines, plus a Roland TB-303 bass synthesizer.
 Synthesizers used included a Roland Jupiter-8 (which makes up the layered textures in the introduction and the melody line throughout), an Oberheim OB-8 (which was blended with the Jupiter-8 for the main melody) and a Synclavier (for the harp glissandos).

 Further work was done at Sarm West Studios in London with Julian Mendelsohn; the "wakka-wakka" guitar line by J.J.
 Belle (influenced by Isaac Hayes's Theme from Shaft (1971)) was recorded there, among a few other parts.

-Live

-In spite of the track's moderate commercial success, "Being Boring" has been played regularly at concerts.
-It was not initially performed on the tour of 1991, Performance; leading to many fans, including Axl Rose of Guns N' Roses, complaining about its omission.
-As a result, it was added as an encore late in the tour with the band commenting that it "invariably got the best reception of the night."
-It has since become a mainstay of their live performances.
+Release

+"Being Boring" debuted at number 36 and peaked at number 20 the following week.
+At the time, it was the least successful Pet Shop Boys single in the period since "West End Girls" had become their first hit.

+In 2024, Pet Shop Boys released a new recording of "Being Boring" on Furthermore, the bonus EP with the two-disc version of their fifteenth album, Nonetheless.

+In the middle of the song, Tennant says the words that are written at the beginning of the music video (see Music video).

+Artwork

+The single cover (pictured) was designed by Mark Farrow with photographs by the Douglas Brothers.
+The layout is essentially the same as the album cover of Behaviour.
+The quote attributed to Zelda Fitzgerald was included on the back cover.